ocmod-space/ocmod-equal-sign/addons/journal/README.md

 # Equal Sign|Journal

 ## Description
-Equal Sign|Journal is an extension designed to use the equal sign as a product option prefix in an OpenCart store with the Journal template installed.
+**Equal Sign|Journal** is an extension that allows to use the equal sign as a price prefix of product options.
-Compatible with OpenCart 3.x.
+Compatible with OpenCart 3.x with installed Journal 3.x theme.

 ## Features
-* Adds the equal sign to use as a product option prefix.
+* Allows to use the equal sign as a price prefix of product options.
 * Does not modify system files (OCMOD).

 ## Information